 We can compute easily that $4c_2(E)-c_1(E)^2\le -2g+4<0$, and so by the Bogomolov inequality it follows that $E$ is slope unstable.
 Since $c_1(E)=0$ and $\NS(S)=\ZZ h$ there exists a non zero map $\cO_S(mH)\to E$ for some $m>0$.
 Composing with the inclusion $E\subset A^{\vee}$ we get a non zero map $\cO_S(mH)\to A^{\vee}$ contradicting the stability of $A^{\vee}$.

 This proves that the set in~\eqref{doublepol} is not the whole of $\Pic^{0}(C)$.
-Actually the set in~\eqref{doublepol} is the support of a cycle which is well-known to be twice the principal polarization of $\Pic^{0}(C)$, and which is the restriction of $\Delta$ to $\Pic^{0}(C)$.
+Actually the set in~\eqref{doublepol} is the support of a cycle which is twice the principal polarization of $\Pic^{0}(C)$ (see Proposition 1.8.1 in~\cite{Raynaud}), and which is the restriction of $\Delta$ to $\Pic^{0}(C)$.
 Lastly Equation~\eqref{classedelina} follows again from the Grothendieck-Riemann-Roch Theorem. \end{proof}

-\begin{exam} We recall that the LLvSS variety of a cubic fourfold with a node is birational to $M_h(0,h,-3)$ (see the discussion at the end of Section~\ref{subsec:pazzaidea}).
+\begin{exam} We recall that the LLSvS variety of a cubic fourfold with a node is birational to $M_h(0,h,-3)$ (see the discussion at the end of Section~\ref{subsec:pazzaidea}).
 An explicit description of an open non empty subset of $\Delta\subset M_h(0,h,-3)$ can be given as follows.
 Let $C\in|\cO_S(H)|$ be a general smooth curve.
 There are two distinct $g^1_3$'s on $C$, say $D_1,D_2$, and one has the equality of divisors on $C$:

-For general $g$ we will not have a similar explicit description in terms of linear series, which is the reason we need to look at higher rank vector bundles and thus using Bridgeland stability to deal with them on $S$. \end{exam}
+For general $g$ we will not have a similar explicit description in terms of linear series, which is the reason we need to look at higher rank vector bundles and thus use Bridgeland stability to deal with them on $S$. \end{exam}